November 1, 2024

-Refresh Your Content
+How to Refresh Your Content

 Before you can start optimizing your content to drive more leads, you need to first determine what content is driving the most traffic.
 You can do this by digging deep into your website analytics.
 You’ll want to focus on content that generates a lot of traffic but not a lot of interaction.
 These pages will become an integral part of your marketing strategy.

 There are a few reasons why people may be leaving your content quickly.
 It could be that your content is slightly too long or overwhelming to read through.
-They are unsure what to look at next and therefore are not continuing to navigate through the website or (hopefully not this one) that your content is just not relevant to them.
+They are unsure what to look at next and therefore are not continuing to navigate through the website or (hopefully not this one) that your content isn’t relevant to them.
 For any of these reasons, we have a few tips and tricks that help keep users on your website longer.

-Add a “TL;DR” Summary
+1. Add a “TL;DR” Summary

-For those who have never heard of “TL;DR”, it’s a fairly simple way that people with novel-worthy Facebook posts summarize their thoughts at the end.
+For those who have never heard of “TL;DR,” it’s a fairly simple way that people with novel-worthy Facebook posts summarize their thoughts at the end.
 “Too long; didn’t read” or “TL;DR” is a way to summarize your content in an easy, consumable way at the end of your content.

-Include Appropriate Links
+2. Enhance Appropriate Links

 If it’s been a while since you’ve published the high-traffic content, go through it to see if you can link to new content or services.
 You’ve most likely written new content in the meantime and can now utilize your high-performing content to funnel more traffic to other parts of your website.
 Be careful not to overwhelm your readers with dozens of links.
 Be smart about where you are linking and do it with the user’s intent in mind.

 Another way to analyze your CTAs is to ensure that you are tracking them in Google Tag Manager (GTM).
-If you haven’t worked in GTM before, don’t worry.
-We wrote an article all about it.
+If you haven’t worked in GTM before, don’t worry—we wrote an article all about it!

-Create Supplemental Content
+5. Create Supplemental Content

 Maybe you’ve done some optimizing and are looking for more ways to keep the momentum going on your content.
 You can create more resources stemming from that high-performing post to help capture new leads on different channels.
 A simple way to do this is to create infographics to share on social media.
 Pinterest users love interacting with infographics that contain the important points of your content.